pyeventsourcing/eventsourcing/docs/topics/domain.rst

 A new aggregate instance has a version number.
 The version number is presented by its :py:obj:`~eventsourcing.domain.Aggregate.version` property, and is a Python :class:`int`.
-The initial version of a newly created aggregate is always 1.
+The initial version of a newly created aggregate is, by default, always ``1``.
+If you want to start at a different number, set ``INITIAL_VERSION`` on the aggregate class.

 .. code:: python